 Salisbury has a real tradition of hospitality, which makes it a great location for a night out.

-During the summer there’s nothing better than to spend a leisurely evening with friends in one of the many pubs with a beer garden – The Old Mill and George and Dragon are two options where you can sit back and relax by the river.
+During the summer (especially on a long bank holiday!) there’s nothing better than to spend a leisurely evening with friends in one of the many pubs with a beer garden – The Old Mill and George and Dragon are two options where you can sit back and relax by the river.
 Or immerse yourself in the hustle and bustle of the historic Market Place by taking a seat outside The Market Inn or Ox Row Inn.

 Dining in Salisbury combines the old, new and international.
 Try some of the delicious world cuisine on offer, from Grillado’s Italian plates to Mexican fare at Tinga or Middle Eastern mezze at Baroushka.
 For something more traditional head to the Haunch of Venison or The New Inn – two of the oldest pubs in Salisbury.
 And, if you are looking for something romantic try Allium for modern British cuisine or The Chapter House which has a restaurant and grillhouse for flame grilled steaks, a la carte dining and hearty pub food.